afkrause/libretracker/README.md

 # Libretracker: Libre, Free and Open-Source Eyetracking Software

+## License
+This Software is licensed under the GPL 3.
+You can use it commercially, but you MUST make sure that end users have the freedom to run, study, share and modify the software.
+This means you have to release all of your code, tools and dependencies necessary to build your software if you use code from this Libretracker.
+For details see https://www.gnu.org/licenses/gpl-3.0.en.html , for a quick guide read https://www.gnu.org/licenses/quick-guide-gplv3.html .

+## Dependencies
 This Eyetracking Software has minimal dependencies.
 It requires OpenCV 3.x or 4.x and the Fast Light Toolkit (FLK) 1.3 .